Bob Jones University: Rules of conduct

 Strict rules govern student life at BJU.
-The 2015–16 Student Handbook states, "Students are to avoid any types of entertainment that could be considered immodest or that contain profanity, scatological realism, sexual perversion, erotic realism, lurid violence, occultism and false philosophical or religious assumptions."
-Grounds for immediate dismissal include stealing, immorality (including sex between unmarried students), possession of hard-core pornography, use of alcohol or drugs, and participating in a public demonstration for a cause the university opposes.
+The 2026–27 Student Handbook states, "Students are to avoid any types of entertainment that could be considered immodest or that contain profanity, scatological realism, sexual perversion, erotic realism, lurid violence, occultism and false philosophical or religious assumptions."
+Offenses that may result in a suspension from the university—defined by the inability to return for one full semester and a restriction from campus—include immorality, sensual behavior, use of alcohol or drugs, stealing or shoplifting, committing a crime while enrolled or not disclosing a crime committed before enrollment, or encouraging or aiding another student in an action that results in suspension.
+The accumulation of two suspensions results in a permanent expulsion from the university.
 Similar "moral failures" are grounds for terminating the employment of faculty and staff.
 In 1998, a homosexual alumnus was threatened with arrest if he visited the campus.

-Men are allowed to wear polo shirts or dress shirts on weekdays until 17:00.
-As of 2018, women are not required to wear skirts or dresses and now business professional attire.
+The campus implements a business casual attire policy for class hours, defined by weekdays until 17:00, with the intent of demonstrating the serious focus on the academic coursework of the university in a manner that is consistent with the value placed on education.
+Men are to wear tucked-in button down or polo shirts with khaki or chino pants (or something similar), a belt, and closed-toe shoes with socks.
+Women are to wear either a blouse/shirt/crewneck with pants or a skirt or a dress.
 All students are also required to attend chapel three days a week, as well as at least two services per week at an approved "local fundamental church".

 Other rules are not based on a specific biblical passage.
 For instance, the Handbook notes that "there is no specific Bible command that says, 'Thou shalt not be late to class', but a student who wishes to display orderliness and concern for others will not come in late to the distraction of the teacher and other students."
 In 2008 a campus spokesperson said that one goal of the dress code was "to teach our young people to dress professionally" on campus while giving them "the ability to...choose within the biblically accepted options of dress" when they were off campus.

 Additional rules include requiring resident hall students to abide by a campus curfew of 11:00 pm on class days and 12:00 am on weekends.
 Students are requested to limit the ratings of movies they watch in both their dorms and at movie theaters to G or PG to discourage the entertainment of language and sexual content that is not encouraged by the university.
 Students are also requested to avoid popular contemporary music that is not conservative in nature.
 Male students may have facial hair that is neatly trimmed and well maintained.
 Men and women are expected to dress modestly and wear business professional attire to class and religious services.